HISPlayer/Unreal_Engine_Media_Player/README.md

 <br>
 <p>

-## Goal:
+## Goals:

-The goal of this repository are:
+The goals of this repository are:
 - Show example of new use cases with video streaming inside Unreal project
 - Solve native Unreal Media Player's limitation
 - Merge Gaming with OTT video streaming industry